chin123/qencrypt/README.md

 ![Main Interface of qencrypt windows](screenshots/windowsscreen.png)

 #Building
+1. Make sure you have all the dependencies needed for building https://github.com/andlabs/ui
-1. Assuming you have go installed and have set your GOPATH, run:
+2. Assuming you have go installed and have set your GOPATH, run:
 `go get github.com/chin123/qencrypt`
-2. Change into the qencrypt directory.
-3. Run `go build`
+3. Run `go build github.com/chin123/qencrypt`

 #Usage